yalestar/yalestar.github.io/_site/restaurants.md

 I moved from Denver to Portland in January of 2011 and started keeping a list of all of the restaurants I've eaten at.
 Why?
 Because I enjoy making lists.

+Obvi, over the course of the intervening 12 years several of these places have closed.

 I left out most national fast food chains like Burger King, etc. but kept in the quick-casual chains like Chipotle.
 And I didn't bother keeping track of which Chipotle locations I visited.

 I had been keeping track of food carts too, but they're so ephemeral and whatever that I just stopped.

 You're probably dying to know what my favorite restaurant in Portland is.
 That makes total sense; you're a curious person and enjoy learning about others.

-Well, I'm gonna go with **Maya's Taqueria**, downtown at SW 10th & Morrison.
+Well, I'm tentatively gonna go with **Maya's Taqueria**, downtown at SW 10th & Morrison.
 Sweet Baby Jesus! this place is good.
-It's not even anything particularly unusual or original; it's just fucking good.
+It's not even anything particularly unusual or original; it's just fucking good and has a very agreeable ambience.
 And the people that work there are very friendly.
 I also really liked **Kenny & Zuke's**, but unfortunately they just closed.

 Portland has a handful of Ethiopian restaurants and they're all good.
 Of the current batch, **Bete Lukas** is my favorite, but you can't go wrong with any of them.